Maki Zen'in: Popularity

-In a Viz Media popularity poll conducted in March 2021, Maki was voted as the 11th most-popular character in the Jujutsu Kaisen franchise.
+In a Viz Media popularity poll in March 2021, Maki was voted as the 11th most-popular character in the Jujutsu Kaisen franchise.
 Mikako Komatsu won the "Best Actress in Supporting Role" for her work as Maki Zen'in in the 16th Seiyu Awards.
 At the 7th Crunchyroll Anime Awards, Elisa Giorgio won Best Voice Artist Performance (Italian) for her performance of the character.

 Critical response

 Critical response to Maki's character in the main series was positive during the Kyoto training arc between the Jujutsu students.
 When the character was about to show her skills for the first time, Anime News Network was tired of the several fights the arc had and hoped Maki would stand out in the narrative.
 The eventual battle between the Zen'in sisters earned praise for both the animation and exploration from Maki's past.
 The Fandom Post called Maki "the star of the show" due to how she overshadows her enemies and keeps a cocky personality, surpassing Nobara's character.
-Comic Book Resources claimed that Maki and Nobara "crush" society expectations also focusing on the handling of the sisters, leaving a bitterswit moment due to sadness the episode leaves as the family feuds from the Zen'in clan was not properly explained.
+Comic Book Resources claimed that Maki and Nobara "crush" society expectations also focusing on the handling of the sisters, leaving a bittersweet moment due to sadness the episode leaves as the family feuds from the Zen'in clan was not properly explained.
 Anime News Network enjoyed both the fighting choreography as it was more enjoyable than Yuji's battle among others.
 The site also found how "groundbreaking" the scene where Maki defeats Momo was.
 The eventual focus on Maki's actions in the series led Comic Book Resources to point out that the Zen'in clan did bad at disapproving Maki since she constantly surprises the audience and cast.
 Manga News felt the conflicts between the Zen'in sisters was well executed in the manga.